Altinn/altinn-studio-docs/content/app/monitoring/_index.en.md

 and enables service owners to make appropriate customizations as necessary, from custom enrichment and instrumentation to completely separate monitoring platforms.

+## Core concepts

+**Instrumentation** is your software saying what it is doing.

+**Telemetry** is making that information available, whether by pull—something asking—or push—sending messages; “measurement at a distance”.

+**Monitoring** is receiving instrumentation and making it visible.

+**Alerting** is reacting to the monitored data, or patterns in the data.

 {{<children />}}